sphinx-doc/sphinx/doc/markup/inline.rst

      to, but you must give the link an explicit title, using this syntax:
      ``:ref:`Link title <label-name>```.

-   Using :role:`ref` is advised over standard reStructuredText links to sections (like ```Section title`_``) because it works across files, when section headings are changed, and for all builders that support cross-references.
+   Using :rst:role:`ref` is advised over standard reStructuredText links to sections (like ```Section title`_``) because it works across files, when section headings are changed, and for all builders that support cross-references.